-This funding does not cover non-Ministry facilities, like a pool owned by the community or council.
+This funding doesn't cover non-Ministry facilities like a pool owned by the community or council.
 Contact the facility’s owner to discuss any recommended modifications.

 The Ministry will consider funding a fixed pool hoist through special education property modifications funding, but only if the pool is Ministry owned.

 A fixed pool hoist is usually bolted to the ground and powered by water hydraulics.
 This can be moved with the student when they change schools.
 If the new school cannot accommodate it, it remains at the original school.

 After making the initial modifications to accommodate someone with special needs who starts at your school, you must pay for any later property costs from your 5YA funding.
 This includes property modifications that you didn't factor into your project budget for the initial modifications.

 Note: If a student’s needs change, we'll consider whether to provide further funding on a case-by-case basis.